bogdanvuk/sydpy/doc/source/index.rst

 Tutorial
 ================

-Start with the short tutorial: :ref:'tutorial'
+Start with the short tutorial :ref:`tutorial`

 .. toctree::
    :maxdepth: 2